Christmas in London is a wonderland. The city really comes to life and has so much to offer during the festive season!

 12. Outdoor Market

-There are plenty of outdoor markets around London selling a large array of things.
+There are plenty of outdoor Christmas markets around London selling a large array of things.
 Portabello Road is always a safe bet…full of “anything and everything a chap can unload.”

 Before going to London I thought pubs were just like bars in the US…places where grown-ups go to get drunk.
 Ok, well that’s still partially true, but pubs in London (and the UK in general) actually have GOOD FOOD!
 And children are welcome.
 We ate at pubs several times a week during our time in London.
 Meat pies, fish and chips, Cornish pasties, burgers, sandwiches, roast, steak, salads…all sorts of deliciousness!
 One thing you MUST try at Christmas time is Figgy Pudding.
 Our favorite figgy pudding was at the Narrow Boat pub in Angel.
 We went back 3 times just for dessert!
 I wish they had it year round!
+Make sure to also try their mulled wine when you dine!

 14. See a Pantomime